leonp/leonp.github.io/blog/web/_posts/2016-02-28-5-day-sprint-clear-left-self-service.md

 ## Making it up as you go along (and visualising it)

-Before the sprint we sent Clear Left our own research and thoughts on self-service, including a report from a staff workshop we'd run a couple weeks beforehand.
+Before the sprint we sent Clear Left our own research and thoughts on self-service, including a report from a staff workshop we'd run a couple of weeks beforehand.
 We'd agreed some basic outputs we wanted from the week; namely, a feasibility report and perhaps some sort of sketch of what a web app could look like.

 I'd also arranged for several staff members and volunteers to turn up on the Monday morning.
 What we were going to do I wasn't sure.